John Howell (defensive back)

-John Thomas Howell (born April 28, 1978) is a former American football safety in the National Football League (NFL).
-He played professionally for the Tampa Bay Buccaneers and Seattle Seahawks.
+John Thomas Howell (born April 28, 1978) is an American former professional football safety in the National Football League (NFL).
+He played for the Tampa Bay Buccaneers and Seattle Seahawks.

 Early life

 Howell was born in North Platte, Nebraska, and attended Mullen High School in Mullen, Nebraska.
 He was a letterman in American football, wrestling, track and field, and golf.
 In football, he was a two-time first-team All-Conference honoree, and as a senior, he was an All-State honorable mention selection.
 In wrestling, he was a state runner-up as a junior and as a senior, won the Nebraska State Championship.

 College

 Howell played college football at Colorado State University, and attended the university on a football scholarship.

 Professional career

-Howell was drafted by the Tampa Bay Buccaneers in the fourth round of the 2001 NFL Draft.
+Howell was drafted by the Tampa Bay Buccaneers in the fourth round of the 2001 NFL draft.
 He played four seasons with the Tampa Bay Buccaneers, including Super Bowl XXXVII in 2002.
 Howell signed with the Seattle Seahawks for the 2006 season.
 He suffered a season-ending hamstring injury in the 2006 Seahawks' playoff game against the Dallas Cowboys and was waived shortly thereafter.